ThomasZumsteg/gocrawl/README.md

 Begin the crawl

 options include
--b, --background to run in the background
+-background to run in the background
--d, --database <file> use the specified database file -v, --verbose run in verbose mode
+-database <file> use the specified database file -debug <level> set the debug level
---debug <level> set the debug level
+-ignore pattern skips hosts that match some pattern -verbose run in verbose mode